hpointu/hpointu.github.io/_posts/2020-09-27-neovim-aniseed-plugin.md

 ; * Try binding hello as a local in the scope of this code.
 ```

 Let's try to analyze what's happening: `unknown global in strict mode: hello`.
-It's as if our `hello` function doesn't belong to the scope where we invoke it.
+It's as if our `hello` function didn't belong to the scope where we invoke it.

 Well, it kind of makes sense: when we evaluated our code, Conjure sent it to Fennel, who compiled our function and yielded it in one "compilation unit".
 But that compilation unit didn't persist anywhere.